Architecture of Leeds

 The architecture of Leeds, a city and metropolitan borough in West Yorkshire, England, encompasses a wide range of architectural styles and notable buildings.
 As with most northern industrial centres, much of Leeds' prominent architecture is of the Victorian era.
 However, the City of Leeds also contains buildings from as early as the Middle Ages such as Kirkstall Abbey, one of Britain's best preserved ruined Cistercian monasteries, as well as examples of 20th century industrial architecture, particularly in the districts of Hunslet and Holbeck.

 Most of the current buildings in Leeds are the product of the Industrial Revolution and post war regeneration in the 20th century, as many new buildings were provided in the city's commuter towns and villages to house the increasing suburban population.
-Leeds city centre is currently undergoing much redevelopment, with a number of skyscrapers such as Bridgewater Place.
+Leeds city centre is currently undergoing much redevelopment, with a number of skyscrapers such as Bridgewater Place and Altus House.
 Many buildings in Leeds have won awards for their architecture: examples are the renovation projects for the Corn Exchange and the Henry Moore Institute, which have won RIBA awards.

 Materials of construction

 Before modern times, buildings were usually constructed of local materials, including wood, thatch etc. The Nook in Oulton (dated 1611) is a rare example of an original half-timbered house.
 Of the more durable materials, there are three rocks which have been substantially used.
 These are gritstone (a sort of sandstone) found to the north and west (e.g. Kirkstall Abbey, Leeds Town Hall or Harewood House), different sandstones in the Yorkshire Coal Measures, and limestone to the north and east, as is shown in older villages (now suburbs) in these directions.
 To the south of the city are substantial clay deposits, so that red brick has been the predominant building material for the extensive nineteenth century housing.
 The particularly fine clay found in Burmantofts led to a decorative covering of terracotta or glazed Architectural Faience being used on both interior and exterior walls of important buildings.

 In the twentieth century, new building methods, particularly concrete and steel were used, and the exterior was essentially facing.
-Thus materials from further away could be used, such as the Portland Stone used on the Leeds Civic Hall, the Parkinson Building of the University of Leeds and the Queens Hotel.
+Thus materials from further away could be used, such as the Portland stone used on the Leeds Civic Hall, the Parkinson Building of the University of Leeds and the Queens Hotel.